Constructive Strategies for Managing Conflicts

 - Stay Calm and Focused: When emotions run high, it’s easy to say things you don’t mean or escalate the situation.
 Take a deep breath, remain calm, and focus on the issue at hand rather than personal attacks.
 If necessary, take a “time-out” to cool down before

-continuing the discussion. - Focus on the Present Issue: It’s important to address the specific issue at hand rather than bringing up past grievances.
+- Focus on the Present Issue: It’s important to address the specific issue at hand rather than bringing up past grievances.
 Stick to one topic at a time and avoid the temptation to bring in unrelated issues.

 - Practice Active Listening: Listen to your partner’s perspective without interrupting or preparing your response while they are speaking.
 Acknowledge their feelings and show empathy.
 This helps to build trust and reduces defensiveness.